 The state, via the central bank, has had a monopoly on issuing notes and coins since 1904.
 The advantage of state issuance is that the state's notes and coins are usually considered to be completely safe.
 Similarly, the electronic money that banks have in RIX accounts is also considered to be completely safe as it is guaranteed by the state.

 Private bank money

 As regards electronic money, it is not only the Riksbank that creates new money in Sweden.
-In the current situation, banks can also create new money when they issue new loans.
-For example, if a bank grants a customer a new home loan, the customer will have a debt on their account at the bank.
-At the same time, the money borrowed by the customer is transferred to the seller of the home, who deposits the money in their own bank account.
-This is how new loans create new money.
+Banks also supply new money to the system when they issue new loans.
+For example, if a bank grants you a new home loan, you will have a debt on your account at the bank.
+At the same time, the money you have borrowed is transferred to the seller of the home, who deposits the money in their own bank account.
+This is how new loans create new money in the system.
 In the same way, the amount of bank money decreases when the customer pays back the loan to the bank.

 Deposits that private individuals and companies have at banks are normally considered less safe than central bank money.
 If a bank were to go bankrupt, it is not certain that depositors would recuperate all their money.
 However, deposits in bank accounts are protected by a state guarantee, known as the deposit guarantee, up to a certain amount.
 With the help of regulations and the deposit guarantee, the state has attempted to ensure that it is as safe for the general public to use private money as central bank money.
 The state has done this because society gains from the state creating confidence in the payment system.